dbogatic/macro-analyzer/README.md

 The narrative report uses the OpenAI Chat Completions API (`client.chat.completions.create`).
 If `OPENAI_API_KEY` is missing, the app still runs the full analysis pipeline but report generation is disabled and replaced with a clear message.

-## Recommended build order
+## Getting started

-1. Run the app locally with real FRED and OpenAI keys
+1. Create the conda environment and install dependencies
+2. Add your API keys to `.env` (FRED and OpenAI are required; NewsAPI is optional)
+3. Run `streamlit run app.py`
-2. Check the scoring and scenario outputs on live data
+4. Run a live analysis to verify scoring and scenario outputs against current FRED data
-3. Expand the trigger set and the regime logic
-4. Use the backtesting module to review directional behavior across historical periods
+5. Run the three backtest cases to validate directional model behavior against known historical periods
-5. Push to GitHub after confirming `.env` is ignored
+6. Run `python -m scripts.calibrate_thresholds` to regenerate empirical thresholds from current FRED data

 ## Calibration methodology